UoB-COMSM0166/2026-group-11/README.md

 - **US3.1 – Player**: As a player, I want attack effects and sounds, so that I can see whether towers are working.
   - **Acceptance Criteria**: Given that an enemy is in range, when a tower attacks, then the game shows an attack effect and plays a sound.

-- **US3.2 – Player**: As a player, I want **health**, **gold**, towers and enemies to be readable, so that I can decide quickly.
+- **US3.2 – Player**: As a player, I want **health**, **gold**, towers and enemies to be readable, so that I can make decisions quickly during a wave.
-  - **Acceptance Criteria**: Given that the player is in a level, when they look at the game screen, then the key information is visible without opening another menu.
+  - **Acceptance Criteria**: Given that the player is in a level, when they look at the game screen, then health, gold, towers and enemy movement are visible without opening another menu.

 ## 2.5 Use Case Diagram

-The use case diagram summarises the player’s main actions: start, select a level, place and upgrade towers, pause, and reach victory or defeat.
-It also reminded us to check **valid placement**, enough **gold** and village **health**.
+The use case diagram summarises the player’s main actions: start the game, select a level, place and upgrade towers, pause, and reach victory or defeat.
+It also reminded us that player actions often need system checks, such as **valid placement**, enough **gold** and village **health**.

 <p align="center">
   <img width="932" height="494" alt="Use case diagram" src="https://github.com/user-attachments/assets/0705505a-1ad3-4f4a-9b64-c0436f596fa1" />